 A great babysitter is a treasure.
-They help parents getting some quality or me time – but how do you find the right person to help watch your child?
+They help parents getting some quality or “me time” – but how do you find the right person to help watch your kid?
 Here are some ways to help you find a fantastic sitter.

 Parents are often available for their child or children 24 hours a day, but we all need a short break once in a while.
 You might want to spend time together as a couple, pursue hobbies, or go out with friends to hear your favorite band from college.
 Those who are not lucky enough to be close to grandma and grandpa often depend on outside help.
 But how do you find a good babysitter?